MenkeTechnologies/zpwr/README.md

 - poll.service = systemd service that polls github and download latest zpwr code
 - learn.service = systemd service that runs learning collection API

-## Dependencies
+## ZPwR Dependencies
 - oh-my-zsh with 63 plugins of which 16 are custom
 - zsh
 - Powerlevel9k zsh prompt with ~dirs
 - tmux
-- neovim with 75 plugins and python3/node support
+- neovim with 76 plugins and python3/node support
 - youcompleteme
 - ultisnips
 - supertab